 There’s a quote we keep hearing in the permaculture world that says “all the world’s problems can be solved in a garden”.
 The practical knowledge and skills I took from my PDC reinforced this concept.
 But after the experiences I had, I would have to add one thing: “all the world’s problems can be solved in a garden, by a community.”
 I am thrilled to be part of that community.

-Alex Judd is the newest member of the Verge Permaculture Team.
+Alex Judd was a member of the Verge Permaculture Team.
 She completed her PDC, taught by Rob Avis, at Mountain Waters in Nelson, British Columbia in June 2011.